Cluemaster: Apparent death

-Cluemaster mourning the loss of his daughter.
+Cluemaster is mourning the loss of his daughter.
 Art by Pete Woods.

-Cluemaster and his teammates in the Injustice League volunteer to join the second Suicide Squad, a group sanctioned by the US government, in return for a full pardon of his crimes.
+Cluemaster and his teammates in the Injustice League volunteer to join the second Suicide Squad, a group sanctioned by the US government, in return for a full pardon of their crimes.
 The Cluemaster also hopes to make Stephanie proud of him.
-During the mission, which involves dealing with terrorists and a lovesick genetic experiment, Cluemaster sees his friends, Big Sir, Clock King and Multi-Man die (though Multi-Man has the power to be reborn).
+During the mission, which involves dealing with terrorists and a lovesick genetic experiment, Cluemaster sees his friends, Big Sir, Clock King, and Multi-Man die (though Multi-Man has the power to be reborn).
 In the resulting chaotic battle, Cluemaster seemingly saves Major Disaster's life twice, though the Major admits the situation was confusing.
 Cluemaster is seen shot many times through the chest.
-He survives this incident, with a year's recuperation in the hospital and many, many scars.
+He survives this incident, but sustains many scars and recuperates in a hospital over the course of a year.
 He is encouraged by thoughts of his daughter.

-When he escapes and discovers that his daughter has been killed, he takes on the secret identity Aaron Black and creates the "Campaign for Culpability", blaming Batman for his involvement in Stephanie's death, saying that she was not the first child working with Batman to die, and that Batman should be brought to justice.
+When he escapes and discovers that his daughter has been killed, he takes on the secret identity of Aaron Black and creates the "Campaign for Culpability", blaming Batman for his involvement in Stephanie's death, saying that she was not the first child working with Batman to die, and that Batman should be brought to justice.

-It is later revealed that Stephanie survived the incident that everyone believed had killed her, and spent some time recuperating overseas.
+It is later revealed that Stephanie survived the incident that everyone believed had killed her and spent some time recuperating overseas.

-Robin (vol. 2) #177 was planned by Chuck Dixon intended to feature Cluemaster, but Dixon's abrupt exodus from DC meant the issue was scrapped.
+Robin (vol. 2) #177 was planned by Chuck Dixon to feature Cluemaster, but Dixon's abrupt exodus from DC meant the issue was scrapped.

 Cluemaster finally reappears after Stephanie Brown has become the new Batgirl.
 He is revealed to be a sponsor of the Reapers, a group of young supervillains who have been battling Batgirl.